AaronWalker96/LearningHTML/README.md

 # LearningHTML
-A test website that I created when learning hot to use HTML and CSS
+A test website to help learn HTML and CSS